thomastanck/cs2103-website/admin/project-w07-v11.md

 ### v1.1 Documentation

-* Update User Guide, Developer Guide, README, and About Us pages as described earlier in <trigger trigger="click" for="modal:v11docs-midv11">mid-v1.1 progress guide</trigger>.
+* Update User Guide, README, and About Us pages as described earlier in <trigger trigger="click" for="modal:v11docs-midv11">mid-v1.1 progress guide</trigger>.

   **Submission**: merge your changes to the master branch of your repo.

 <modal large title="Admin {{ icon_embedding }} Project: mid-v1.1" id="modal:v11docs-midv11">
   <include src="project-w06-mid-v11.md#body"/>
 </modal>

+Tutors will provide feedback on this version of the UG.
+This feedback should be used to improve your final submission.

 </div>
 <div id="product">